 Mt Coot-tha precinct projects

-Council's vision is to embrace Mt Coot-tha as an iconic green landmark for the City of Brisbane and celebrate its biodiversity and recreational experiences and opportunities.
-The four-year precinct program (from 2016-2020) focusses on improving accessibility to the precinct and enhancing visitors' experience across the precinct.
+The four-year precinct program (from 2016-2020) focusses on improving accessibility to the precinct and enhancing visitors' experience across the precinct through the following projects:

 - constructing new trails and pathways to improve the trail network